ranjitjhala/dotfiles/README.md

 ##Configuration files for various utilities
+This is a set of configuration files I have gathered over time.

-Includes files for Vim, Bash, Zsh, Screen.
+Includes files for **Vim**, Bash, Zsh, Screen.

 -------------------
 ###Installation
-    $ sh ./bootstrap.sh
+    $ sh ./install.sh

-Answer *yes* when prompted.

-To exclude files from being installed add an `--exclude "<file>"` in bootstrap.sh.
+Then follow the prompts.

 ----------
 ### Vim